 Garden Selection Chair: Joan Campbell and Sandra Conrad

 The Garden Selection Committee chooses the gardens for the annual Garden Tour, taking into consideration the style of each garden and its location, and works with the garden owners to facilitate their part on the tour.

 The Museum hosts an annual fundraiser event to support the education and public programs through raffle and live “paddle-up” opportunities.
 The Gala is the largest source of fundraising for the Paul Revere’s Ride Fund that underwrites the cost of transportation and programming to bring students from Lowell, Lawrence, and Everett to the Museum for object-based, hands-on history education.
 Co-chairs of the Gala plan the event and work with committees to produce this banner event each year!

 The Auction Chair solicits gifts of products, experiences, and gift certificates from local merchants and businesses to put together appealing and fun silent auction and raffle packages to raise funds to support the Museum’s education initiatives.

 Sponsorship Chair: Needed!

-The Sponsorship Chair will partner with local and corporate businesses to create sponsorship opportunities for the Patriots’ Ball that provide critical support for the Museum’s education initiatives.
+The Sponsorship Chair will partner with local and corporate businesses to create sponsorship opportunities for the Gala that provide critical support for the Museum’s education initiatives.

-Now in its 24th year, this premiere tournament provides critical support for the Concord Museum’s educational initiatives, and is the Guild of Volunteers’ largest fundraiser.
-June 2020 will be the 25th Anniversary of the Golf Tournament at the Concord Country Club and includes a committee made up of two Co-Chairs from the Guild and a volunteer committee who help obtain sponsorships and carry out day-of tasks on the course.
+This premiere tournament provides critical support for the Concord Museum’s educational initiatives, and is the Guild of Volunteers’ largest fundraiser.
+June 2020 will be the 25th Anniversary of the Golf Tournament at the Concord Country Club and includes a committee made up of members from the Guild and volunteers who help obtain sponsorships and carry out day-of tasks on the course.